 The certificate program is an attractive option for people who want to develop their leadership skills without undertaking a full degree program.
-A certificate is awarded after completion of three Augsburg MAL courses in leadership.
+A certificate is awarded after completion of three Augsburg MA in Leadership courses in leadership.
 Students pursuing this option take ML 505 - Foundations of Leadership and two additional electives.
-All three courses may count toward an MA in leadership.
+All three courses may count toward an MA in Leadership.
 No more than one course may be double counted in another Augsburg graduate degree program.
+Students who previously completed the Augsburg MBA degree are exempted from ML 505.
 The normal application process is used for students who wish to pursue the certificate.